Brand development that increases sales velocity, guaranteed.

 Don’t Mix and Match Your Badges

 Keep your badge consistent.
 If you started off with a temporary logo just to make your letterhead and webpage look semi-professional, make sure you make all of the necessary modifications after you’ve settled on your new image.
 Leaving remnants of your old, less sophisticated look will only confuse your public and leave you open to vicious yet hilarious mockery.
+Just as visual identity should remain consistent, startups also need reliable systems for their operational documentation, such as a paystub template, to maintain professionalism and trust as they grow.

 Make it Fun!